How are healthcare services in San Jose?

 Click connect to have our partner contact you via e-mail and/or phone.

 "San Jose offers a wide range of healthcare services, including both public and private hospitals and clinics.
 The public healthcare system is managed by the Costa Rican Social Security Fund (CCSS), which provides free or low-cost medical care to all citizens and legal residents.
 Private healthcare facilities are also available, offering a higher level of service and more specialized care.
 In addition, there are a number of specialized medical centers, such as the Costa Rican Institute of Neurology and Neurosurgery, which provide specialized care for neurological conditions.
-San Jose also has a number of pharmacies, providing access to medications and other health-related products," said another expat in San Jose, Costa Rica.
+San Jose also has a number of pharmacies, providing access to medications and other health-related products," explained one expat living in San Jose, Costa Rica.

 Other Questions: